 It’s not how much you pray but that your life becomes a prayer

-Fr Mark closes with a comment about the founder of his order, St Francis, who is a source of great inspiration to him: “Francis walked the same road before us.
+Fr Mark closes with a comment about faith and farming from the founder of his order, St Francis, who is a source of great inspiration to him: “Francis walked the same road before us.
 In his own way he had discovered that the gospel message is a true way of life that makes sense.
 Without expecting the whole world to change, he endeavoured to make of himself a new creation.
 And he succeeded.
-So many, up to our own age, look up to him as a complete man, reconciled with himself, with humanity, with creation, with the Creator.
+So many, up to our own age, look up to him as a complete man, reconciled with himself, with humanity, with creation, with the Creator.”

 Frate Jacoba House welcomes those who wish to pay a visit on their own, in groups or with their families.
 It also hosts meetings, conferences, retreats and prayer sessions for groups of 25-50 people.
 Further information can be obtained from their Facebook page Dar Frate Jacoba